brimdata/zed/docs/language/operators/join.md

-the `<left-key>` expression (evaluated in the context of the left input) is equal to the `<right-key>` expression (evaluated in the context of the right input) omitting values where there is no match (or including them int the case of anti join).
+the `<left-key>` expression (evaluated in the context of the left input) is equal to the `<right-key>` expression (evaluated in the context of the right input) omitting values where there is no match (or including them in the case of anti join).

 The available join types are:
 * _inner_ - output only values that match